stacychen/SQL/6-Total_number_of_users.md

-## Goal: List all competitions and their number of users
+## Goal: List all competitions and their number of users.

-* The first column lists all the competition names and the second column lists the total number of users for each competition.
+Create a table with two columns, with the first column listing the names of all the compeition and the second column listing the number of users participating in the competition.

-* Tables used: Competitions, Teams, TeamMemberships
+Tables used: Competitions, Teams, TeamMemberships

+---
 ```
 SELECT c.CompetitionName, COUNT(UserID) AS 'Number of Users'
     FROM Competitions AS c